Energy-absorbing plastics

 it over your teeth.

-(Let's just mention in passing that there are a few other scientific
+Let's just mention in passing that there are a few other scientific

 terms for describing non-Newtonian materials like this, including

-thixotropic, and
+and rheopectic

 These words have subtly and importantly different meanings and we'll not go into